MicrosoftDocs/microsoft-365-docs/microsoft-365/business/set-up.md

 When you purchase Microsoft 365 Business, you have the option of using a domain you own, or buying one during the [sign-up](sign-up.md).

-- If you purchased a new domain when you signed up, your domain is all set up and you can move to [Step 2: Add users and assign licenses](#step-2-add-users-and-assign-licenses)
+- If you purchased a new domain when you signed up, your domain is all set up and you can move to [Add users and assign licenses](#add-users-and-assign-licenses).

 ### Add your domain to personalize sign-in